GoogleCloudPlatform/google-cloud-iot-arduino/README.md

-# Google Cloud IOT JWT
+# Google Cloud IoT JWT

 This is an example of how to generate JSON Web Token (JWT) credentials for connecting to Google Cloud IoT Core.